Skip to main content

 Prerequisites

-The target audience must show proof of both an Introductory and an Intermediate Cranial Course approved by SCTF, OCA, OPC (or equivalent), and 5-years of clinical experience with primary respiration.
+The target audience must show proof of a 40-hour basic cranial course approved by SCTF, OCA, or OPC (or COM), plus a few years of clinical experience with OMM.
+Dr. Lee wants participants to have an open mind and have experience in feeling the Tide.
 Email proof to cme@the-promise.org.

 Accreditation Statement/Credit Designation